Kyle Rittenhouse suing Biden, campaign

 However, no publicly available evidence suggests Mr. Rittenhouse is a White supremacist and his attorneys have maintained that their client was defending himself when he shot three left-wing rioters who came after him.
 Two died.

-The Anti-Defamation League has previously said that Mr. Rittenhouse’s social media activity shows no associated with extremist groups.
+The Anti-Defamation League has previously said that Mr. Rittenhouse’s social media activity shows no association with extremist groups.

 Sign up for Daily Newsletters